 The Altmark incident was definitely a violation of Norway’s neutrality in both the UK and Germany.
 Neutral countries could no longer be sure of their integrity in the ensuing war.
 The British were encouraged by decisive action, while Hitler was furious and ordered that plans for Operation Weatherbung (the invasion of Scandinavia) be accelerated.

-Altmark, renamed Uckermark on August 6, 1940, continued to be used as an auxiliary and supply vessel.
-On November 30, 1942, while in the port of Yokohama, as a result of a spark during repair work in fuel tanks, an explosion occurred that torn Ukkermark to pieces.
-As a result of the disaster, 53 crew members were killed, “Tor” and “Nanjing,” standing next to each other, were injured and sank.
-The surviving members of the Ukkermark team went home on the auxiliary vessel Kriegsmarine Doggerbank.
-On March 3, 1943, the Doggerbank was mistakenly attacked by a German U-43 submarine and sank.
-Only one survivor (out of 365) was on board.
+The Altmark, renamed the Uckermark on 6 August 1940, continued to be used as an auxiliary and supply vessel.
+November 30, 1942, while in the port of Yokohama, as a result of a spark during repair work in the fuel tanks, there was an explosion that tore the Uckermark apart.
+As a result of the catastrophe, 53 crew members were killed, "Tor" and "Nanjing", standing next to each other, were damaged and sank.
+The surviving members of the Ukkermarka crew went home on the Kriegsmarine's auxiliary vessel Doggerbank.
+On March 3, 1943, the Doggerbank was mistakenly attacked by the German submarine U-43 and sank.
+Only one (out of 365) people on board survived.